FIVE MOST SURPRISING FINDS

 Earn Your Leisure and the Financial Literacy Revolution

-The impact is documented and measurable:
+The impact is documented and measurable.

 What Bilal and Millings understood — and what media diversity advocates missed — is that the goal was never a seat at someone else’s table.
 The goal was to build your own.
 Remove the gatekeeper and the content improves.
 The audience engages more deeply.
 The model becomes self-sustaining because the creator answers to the audience, not to a programming director who has never set foot in the community being served.